VGP/vgp-tools/VGP/README.md

 and for every alignment either a C-line or a U[T]-, V[W]-line pair is present to allow rapid recomputation of the alignment's details.

 ## 3.2.
-Restriction map alignment, .rxr
+Restriction map alignments, .rxr

 This subtype is always between two restriction map collections in .rmp files, as in the .xmap files produced by the BioNano Hybrid Scaffold process.